-Action 6.2.1: Provide dances, concerts, outdoor activities (hiking, biking, swimming, boating, skiing, wake surfing, etc.), cooking, gyms, nightlife, civic groups.

-Action 6.2.2: Build community police, fire, and town official outreach programs to develop relationships between town services and residents, businesses, and schools.

-Policy 3: Provide adult entertainment and activities.

-Action 6.3.1: Hold adult events such as concerts, dances, movies, museums, exhibits, farmers market, gym, nightlife, civic groups.

-Action 6.3.2: Expand recreational opportunities for residents utilizing the areas natural resources and local expertise and talents.

-Policy 4: Preserve and improve National, State and Town-owned lands and Power Company lands/waterways for recreational and aesthetic value to benefit residents and visitors.

-Action 6.4.1: Preserve and create new recreational opportunities for residents.

-Action 6.4.2: Provide clear signage for access to resources.

-Action 6.4.3: Support commercial recreational development that compliments the natural terrain and aesthetic beauty within our town.
+- Action 6.2.1: Arrange for dances, concerts, outdoor activities, cooking, gyms, nightlife and civic groups. - Action 6.2.2: Develop community police, fire, and town official outreach programs to foster relationships between town services and residents, businesses, and schools. - Policy 3: Preserve and improve National, State and Town-owned lands and Power Company lands/waterways for recreational and aesthetic value to benefit residents and visitors. - Action 6.3.1: Expand recreational opportunities for residents utilizing the area's natural resources and local expertise and talents. - Action 6.3.2: Provide clear signage for access to resources. - Action 6.3.3: Support commercial recreational development that compliments the natural terrain and aesthetic beauty within our town.

-HOUSING [Housing to be overseen by the Select Board]
+HOUSING

-GOAL 16: Ensure the Availability of Housing for all Residents of Wilmington.
+GOAL 7: Ensure the Availability of Housing for all Residents of Wilmington.

-Policy 1: Provide housing at varied prices, sizes and locations to meet the needs of all residents including low to moderate income and elderly.
-Maintain a demographically diverse community.

-Action 16.1.1: Survey residents to determine community and senior housing needs.

-Action 16.1.2: Develop a strategy and implement a program to address housing needs identified.

-Policy 2: Preserve and maintain the mixed use and historic character of the Village.

-Current zoning addresses preservation of the historic character of the village and promotes mixed use.
+- Policy 1: Provide housing at varied prices, sizes and locations to meet the needs of all residents including low to moderate income and elderly.
+Embrace a diverse community. - Action 7.1.1: Review old surveys and conduct new surveys of residents to determine community and senior housing needs. - Action 7.1.2: Develop a strategy and implement a program to address housing needs as identified. - Policy 2: Preserve and maintain the mixed use and historic character of the Village. - Action 7.2.1: Maintain current zoning ordinances so as to continue to address the preservation of the historic character of the village and promote mixed use.